 The biggest challenge of doing it yourself is that you must get your home dry as quickly as possible, while also ensuring the items inside are safe.
 If there are valuables in your basement and they have been damaged, we highly recommend that you hire a professional.

-You can’t, but you can slow it down by controlling moisture.
+You can’t prevent mold after the damage is done, but you can slow it down by controlling moisture.